torvalds/linux/Documentation/process/cve.rst

 to them.
 These assignments are published on the linux-cve-announce mailing list as announcements on a frequent basis.

-Note, due to the layer at which the Linux kernel is in a system, almost any bug might be exploitable to compromise the security of the kernel, but the possibility of exploitation is often not evident when the bug is fixed.
+Note, due to the layer at which the GNU/Linux kernel is in a system, almost any bug might be exploitable to compromise the security of the kernel, but the possibility of exploitation is often not evident when the bug is fixed.
 Because of this, the CVE assignment team is overly cautious and assign CVE numbers to any bugfix that they identify.
-This explains the seemingly large number of CVEs that are issued by the Linux kernel team.
+This explains the seemingly large number of CVEs that are issued by the GNU/Linux kernel team.

 If the CVE assignment team misses a specific fix that any user feels